 Chang E 嫦娥, also called Heng E 姮娥 or Su E 素娥, is a mythological person.
 In the book Huainanzi 淮南子 she is called the spouse of Hou Yi 羿, who had begged the herb of immortality from the Queen Mother of the West 西王母.
 Before he was able to consume it, Chang E stole the drug, became an immortal and ascended to the moon.
-She became there the "spirit of the moon" (yuejing 月精) or goddess of the moon (yueshen 月神) and took there she shape of a toad (chanchu 蟾蜍).
+She transformed there into the "spirit of the moon" (yuejing 月精) or goddess of the moon (yueshen 月神) and obtained the shape of a toad (chanchu 蟾蜍).
 This is the most famous story about her.
-In the Shanhaijing 山海經 it is told that Chang Xi 常羲 was the wife of Emperor Jun 帝俊 (Di Ku 帝嚳) and used to bath the twelve moons she had given birth to.
-The Lüshi chunqiu 呂氏春秋 calls her the inventor of divination by the moon (zhan yue 占月).|

 The story of the toad and the rabbit in the moon can be led back to a phonetic error.
-Wen Yiduo 聞一多 found out that the word gutu 顧菟(兔) "admiring the rabbit" or "gazing rabbit" mentioned in a verse of the elegy Tianwen 天問 of the collection Chuci 楚辭 "Poetry of the South" is phonetically the same as chanchu "toad", so that from the Han period 漢 (206 BCE-220 CE) on, following Wang Yi's 王逸 commentary, there is word of two animals in the moon, a rabbit and a toad.
+The writer and scholar Wen Yiduo 聞一多 (1899-1946) believed that the word gutu 顧菟(兔) (old Chinese: /kuo tʰuo/) "admiring the rabbit" or "gazing rabbit" mentioned in a verse of the elegy Tianwen 天問 of the collection Chuci 楚辭 "Poetry of the South" is phonetically very close to the word chanchu 蟾蜍 (old: /tɕi̯ɛm ʑi̯wo/ "toad", so that from the Han period 漢 (206 BCE-220 CE) on, following Wang Yi's 王逸 commentary, there was word of two animals in the moon, a rabbit and a toad.

 The name of Chang E or Heng E should actually be written with the character 恒 "eternal, ever-lasting", but this character was regularly replaced with the character 常 in order to avoid the personal name of Emperor Wen 漢文帝 (202-157, r.
 180-157 BCE) of the Han dynasty, Liu Heng 劉恒.
-Hong Yixuan's 洪頤煊 commentary to the Huainanzi also says that the character 姮 is a post-Han invention, just like 嫦 instead of 常.
+Hong Yixuan's 洪頤煊 (1765-1833) commentary on the Huainanzi also says that the character 姮 is a post-Han invention, just like 嫦 instead of 常.

 In some stories, Chang E is accompanied by another lunar girl called Qing Nü 青女 "Green Girl".